endurantgames/cosmiclegends/src/glossary.md

 Volume
 :   A set of Storylines in which each hero has had a Spotlight, which concludes with an Annual. (*Season* in Harmony Drive.)

-Withstand
-:   A Goal that could resolve a Crisis through withstanding all the Crisis can throw at the heroes. (*Outlast* in Harmony Drive.)
 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::